andremann/SKG-IF/docs/source/grants.rst

 Abstract
 ----
-:Description: Abstract of the project.
+:Description: Abstract of the grant.
 :Type: String
 :Use: recommended, (1)